-516 North Howard Street,
+516 N. Howard Street,

-2 people favorited this theater
+3 people favorited this theater

-It was taken over by Morris Mechanic in February 1958 and was renamed Stanton Theatre.
+It was taken over by Morris Mechanic in February 1958 and was renamed Stanton Theatre on April 30, 1959.
 It screened its last film in March 1965, and following a month long run of the stage version of the musical “Oliver”, it finally closed on April 17, 1965.
 It was demolished in July 1965.

 The spot where once the Stanley Theatre stood is now a parking lot.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.